vondruska/healthcheck-wrapper/README.md

 # healthchecks.io Shell Wrapper
-A wrapper surrounding shell scripts to track script start/stop, logs and failures and push into healthchecks.io.
+A portable shell wrapper to track script start/stop, logs and failures and push into healthchecks.io.
 Typically used within a cron job.

 ## Usage
 `wrapper.sh [--logs] [healthcheck uuid] command...`